rjvysakh/svg-2-gcode/README.md

 # svg_gcode

 "svg_gcode" is an npm package that converts SVG file inputs into G-code text.
-It is a modified version of the open source repository "gcodercnc2d5" by drandrewthomas, with additional modifications using jQuery.
+It is a modified version of the open source repository "gcodercnc2d5" by drandrewthomas, with additional modifications in jQuery.

+v1.0.8
+Removed fs, now works with ReactJS.

 ## Installation